-Coconut flour is growing in popularity as more people discover the many health benefits of coconut flour nutrition, in addition to its many uses as a delicious, gluten-free, and healthy alternative to other flours.
+Coconut flour is growing in popularity as more people discover the many health benefits of coconut flour nutrition, in addition to its many uses as a delicious, gluten-free and beneficial alternative to other flours.

 What do you need to know about coconut flour nutrition?
-Coconut flour is high in fiber, protein, and healthy fats and is free from wheat and other grains.
-It is also low in sugar, digestible carbohydrates and calories, and has a low score on the glycemic index.
+It is high in fiber, protein and healthy fats and free from wheat and other grains.
+It is also low in sugar, digestible carbohydrates and calories.
+Plus, this flour has a low score on the glycemic index.

-This makes coconut flour a favorite amongst paleo dieters, gluten free eaters including those with Celiac Disease or a gluten sensitivity, those with digestive problems like leaky gut syndrome, anyone with a nut allergy, those with diabetes, vegetarians, and just about everyone else in between.
+This makes it a favorite among Paleo dieters, gluten-free eaters — including those with celiac disease or a gluten sensitivity — those with digestive problems like leaky gut syndrome, anyone with a nut allergy, those with diabetes, vegetarians and just about everyone else in between.

 Coconut Flour Nutrition Facts